 While TSA endeavours to support two Scholarship projects annually, TSA funding is provided on a competitive basis.
 A key selection criterion for TSA funded initiatives is a correlation between the funded project and a likely increase in uptake of Australian TDP.
 Given these requirements, TSA cannot guarantee Scholarship support should all funds be allocated to Project Stream applications that are likely to create a more immediate and direct increase in Australian TDP consumption.

 The Scholarship Stream guidelines and expression of interest application form can be downloaded here.

 Current Funding Round

-Applications for funding are open until Friday November 30.
-Therefore, if you have read the guidelines, completed the application form and believe you have an initiative that may align with TSA funding objectives, please engage with us as soon as possible.
+Applications are always open and are assessed periodically on a rolling basis.
+Therefore, if you have read the guidelines and application form and believe you have an initiative that may align with TSA funding objectives, please engage with us as soon as possible.

-If you have read the guidelines and have further questions or require more information, feel free to contact Liam O’Keefe - Market Development Manager or Jan van de Graaff - Business Relationship Manager on the following details:
+If you have read the guidelines and have further questions or require more information, feel free to contact Liam O’Keefe - Senior Strategy Manager on the following details: